No Matter the Cost, Part 1

 “May he come back to the village with me now?
 There are many celebrations waiting for his return.”

-“A few hours ago, I tried to stop him.
+“Not even an hour age, he left.
+I tried to stop him.
 But don’t worry, he won’t have gotten far.”

 “Liz, what have you done?”